Facebook Messenger

 After adding a Condition to the workflow, the Trigger will be locked and cannot be edited.
 Make sure the Trigger is configured correctly before adding other elements.

-5. Set Conditions
+5. Setting Conditions

 Conditions help filter and check specific conditions before taking action.